 With the exception of items you inherit and gifts, most everything you acquired during your marriage is subject to property division statutes.
 The same goes for your spouse.
 Whether or not you have an actual interest in a specific asset, if it was acquired during your marriage, you deserve either a share of the asset or an asset of comparable value.
 Locating and pricing hidden assets ensures a better and more fair outcome for everyone.

 Working with professionals can help you track down valuable assets if your spouse is intentionally hiding them, but they may not know about other possessions.
 You should carefully review major purchases made by your spouse throughout your marriage.
+Make sure they are known during meetings with a divorce attorney, or throughout the divorce mediation process.

 Does your spouse have a hobby or collection that costs a lot of money to maintain?
 While you may not have an interest in that hobby, the items purchased for said hobby during your marriage represent a use of marital assets.
 Properly valuing and claiming those assets can help ensure that you receive a fair amount of the marital estate.